ctawong/ctawong.github.io/about.md

 permalink: /about/
 ---

-I have an interest in programming, algorithm and data science.
-My latest interest is machine learning.
+I have an interest in technology, programming, algorithm, data science and machine learning.